""

 Required Courses

 Eleven credits of coursework, not including 990 research credits, are required to complete the CMB course requirements.
-One course must be taken from the "core" list of molecular biology courses and one course must be taken from the "core" list of cell biology courses.
-The remaining credits can come from either the "core" or "elective" list of classes to bring the total number of credits to ten.
+One course must be taken from the "molecular biology core" list of courses and one course must be taken from the "cell biology core" list of courses.
+The remaining credits can come from either the "molecular biology / cell biology core" or "elective" list of classes to bring the total number of credits to ten.
 In addition, one credit must be fulfilled through the required ethics course.
-All CMB course requirements must be completed by the end of the student's second year, before completing the preliminary exam and obtaining dissertator status.
+All Cellular and Molecular Biology course requirements must be completed by the end of the student's second year, before completing the preliminary exam and obtaining dissertator status.

 Course Requirements 1